 When Aidan, a transgender boy, learns he’s going to be a big brother, he helps his parents prepare for the newest addition to their family in the most welcoming ways.
 Lukoff’s author’s note reveals that parts of his own story are “very much like Aidan’s.”

 Who Are You?
 The Kid’s Guide to Gender Identity by Brook Pessin-Whedbee, illustrated by Naomi Bardoff

 Inspired by the work of Gender Spectrum, a non-profit group dedicated to creating gender sensitive and inclusive environments for children and teens, this colorful book explains bodies, how we express ourselves, and identities in easy-to-understand language for all ages.
-Also includes information and resources for adults and allies.

 *Being Jazz: My Life as a (Transgender) Teen by Jazz Jennings

 Transgender teen activist/reality TV star Jazz Jennings, who voiced her gender identity at 2, who became a transgender icon at 5, shares her first 15 years.
 The middle-grade companion to her picture book, I Am Jazz.

 At 12, Finch has had plenty of struggles.
 Her father left, her mother died, she lives with her stepfather, who, less than year after losing her mother, gave Finch a stepmother.
 Finch has always been a girl, but the parents she’s got left don’t seem to understand.
 Luckily, nearest neighbor Maddy — and her menagerie of rehabilitating wildlife — is exactly the support Finch needs to be her true self.

 Wandering Son (multi-volume series) by Shimura Takako, translated by Matt Thorn